Sharma98anushka/CharakyaBot-An-Ayurvedic-chatbot/README.md

 ### Features
 > AI-Powered Responses: Uses Cohere's LLM to generate human-like answers.
-> Smart Information Retrieval: Fetches the most relevant medical info from Pinecone.
+> Smart Information Retrieval: Fetches the most relevant ayurvedic info from Pinecone.
 > Seamless Web Interface: Built with Flask, providing an easy-to-use chatbot UI.
 > Secure API Integration: Keeps credentials safe with .env configuration.

 ### Tech Stack
-Backend: Flask, Python, LangChain
-AI Model: Cohere AI (LLM)
-Vector Search: Pinecone
-Frontend: HTML, CSS, JavaScript
+Cohere LLM – For query understanding and natural language generation

+LangChain – For building the RAG pipeline and chaining retrieval + generation steps

+Pinecone – For fast and accurate semantic vector search

+Flask – Backend server to handle query-routing and frontend interactions

+PDF Preprocessing – Used to parse and clean the Charak Samhita for vector indexing